What types of corporate vehicle to hold real estate assets are available to investors in this country?

 For all the structures above, if certain requirements are met, distributions to investors from the vehicle may be deducted from the vehicle's taxable income.

 In addition, these two entities can qualify as fiscal investment vehicles in order to benefit from a special tax regime.
+The Dutch government, however, intends to prohibit the direct investment in real estate by fiscal investment vehicles as per 1 January 2025, effectively abolishing the special tax regime for holding of real estate assets.

 Investment in real estate may be made through the following structures: